-Thai Massage therapists, especially here in Thailand, use a technique which they call ‘chopping’.
+Thai Massage therapists, especially in Thailand, use a technique which they call ‘chopping’.
 It consists of placing the palms of both hands together and then using the edges of the hands to ‘chop’ on various muscles.

-I call it ‘Percussion for Thai Massage“.
+It’s called ‘Percussion for Thai Massage“.
 After many years of using it, and after getting lots of client feedback, I know that this technique is effective and that massage clients like it.
 It looks very easy, but it does require some finesse to make it feel really good.

 If you have not seen the video yet which demonstrates how to make clients comfortable in the prone position, you can watch ‘Thai Massage ‘Tips And Tricks part 1″ where the correct setup is demonstrated.

 The way how we teach percussion is not found in Thailand.
 It is an improvement over the ‘chopping’ method.
 Thai Massage is a healing art, and there is more than one way of doing it.

 This system is ever-evolving and can be and is being improved by creative therapists around the world.
 Some of them add techniques from other massage styles.
 Some of them create new techniques.